 The expiration date – Only accept products that are in date and haven’t been sitting in a warehouse for years.

-For unverified claims – UK and EU brands should not be making claims about their products or ingredients that seem unlikely or can’t be reasonably backed up with evidence.
+Free from unverified claims – UK and EU brands should not be making claims about their products or ingredients that seem unlikely or can’t be reasonably backed up with evidence.
 In most cases, if it seems too good to be true, it probably is.
 Look for reviews, lab tests or awards that verify any impressive claims such as “completely removes wrinkles in five days”.

 That it suits your skin type – For a skin product to work, it needs to be appropriate to your skin.
 If you know your skin type, you're more likely to be able to find a product that matches your needs and gives you results.
 The three main skin types are: